 About the filmmakers:

 Jerry Mosemak has over 20 years of experience in interactive design, illustration, branding, animation and storytelling on web, mobile, and print platforms.
 It was at USA TODAY that Jerry grew into the storyteller and filmmaker that he is today.
-His experience as a storyteller grew out of providing direction and working beside video and multimedia teams in the field and newsroom to produce visual stories through writing, data analysis, animation and interactive design.
+His experience as a storyteller grew out of providing direction and working alongside video and multimedia teams in the field and newsroom to produce visual stories through writing, data analysis, animation, and interactive design.
 In 2012, Jerry led the team in producing an interactive story that finished as a Pulitzer finalist in Explanatory Reporting.
-In 2013, Jerry art directed and produced his first indie film, “The Rangers”.
+In 2013, Jerry art-directed and produced his first indie film, “The Rangers”.
 That same year, The Forge Studios was founded by Jerry and his partners in “The Rangers”.
 With The Forge, he produced several sci-fi, fantasy, and an assortment of short films.
-In 2015 to pursue his dream of owning and operating his own design and film production studio, WarPaint Studios LLC.
+In 2015, he left USA Today to pursue his dream of owning and operating his own design and film production studio, WarPaint Studios LLC.
 A native of Virginia, Jerry now resides in Kansas City with his wife Connie, where he continues to write and produce films and art for the studio and clients such as Facebook, National Rural Electric Cooperative, celebrity influencers and many others.
 Jerry is a member of the Coharie Indian Tribe, one of the nine tribes of North Carolina.

 Keith Carter, the director/creator of Orlok The Vampire in 3D, is a Native American of Coharie descent.
 In the mid-90s, Mr. Carter began a career in animation with a D.C.-based studio called News In Motion.
 While working with such clientele as Disney, Lucas Films, PBS and National Geographic, Mr. Carter developed his craft for high-end animated storytelling.
 Keith Carter is also the Emmy Award-winning creator of Savingman for ABC.